DAIOS-AI/mindscript/README.md

 MindScript is a programming language with both formal and informal computation as first class citizens.
-Formal computation is implemented as a Turing-complete programming language, while informal computation is obtained by consulting an oracle, implemented as a large language model.
+Formal computation is implemented as a Turing-complete programming language (&lambda;), while informal computation is obtained by consulting an oracle, implemented as a large language model (&Psi;).

 Features: